 - Click on the billing tab then invoicing from the drop-down menu.

-- From the billing page, click the Create Invoice button.
+- From the Invoices pane, click the + RAISE INVOICE button.

 - Add all required information in the fields provided.